Minimum Age of Criminal Responsibility

 And the Committee are currently revising this General Comment so that 14 is the minimum acceptable age.

-If Scotland is to be the best country in the world in which to grow up, we need to raise the age of criminal responsibility beyond 12 to make sure we support children rather than treat them as criminals.
+in the world in which to grow up, we need to raise the age of criminal responsibility beyond 12 to make sure we support children rather than treat them as criminals.

 We need to be bolder and aim higher.
-And we need to reflect our progressive commitment in legislative change: with a much higher age of criminal responsibility.
+And we need to reflect our progressive commitment in legislative change, with a much higher age of criminal responsibility.

 The starting point should be discussion on raising it to 18, and we think the minimum age of criminal responsibility should be at least 16 in Scotland.